Top 5 Reasons to Get Travel Insurance

 You may be the most careful person on the planet, but when you travel, other people come in contact with your gear.
 Even if you carry your pack onto planes, it still gets kicked and thrown around on buses, in streets and hostels.

-When we thought about travel insurance, we mostly though about our gear and figured that even if a laptop was stolen, we’d about break even with insurance.
+When we thought about travel insurance, we mostly thought about our gear and figured that even if a laptop was stolen, we’d about break even with insurance.
 But that’s just not the case for travel less than 18 months long, which is 99% of travel.

 On Lauren’s recent Gobi Desert expedition, very few cameras made it through alive.
 Even Lauren’s camera, one of only a couple still working, won’t open and close without manual force.
 It’s definitely on its last legs.